Camunda Cloud Master Services Agreement

 4.2 If Camunda believes that an instruction would be in breach of Applicable Law, Camunda will notify Customer of such belief without undue delay.
 Camunda is entitled to not perform the relevant instruction until Customer confirms that it complies with Applicable Law or modifies such instruction.

 4.3 Camunda shall, within Camunda’s scope of responsibility, organize Camunda’s internal organization so that it satisfies the specific requirements of the Applicable Law.
-Camunda shall, in particular, taking into account the nature of the Personal Service Data and the risks involved in the processing of any such Personal Service Data, maintain reasonable and appropriate technical and organizational measures designed to ensure the adequate protection of Customer’s Personal Service Data, which will fulfil the requirements of the GDPR and specifically its obligations under Art.
+Camunda shall, in particular, taking into account the nature of the Personal Service Data and the risks involved in the processing of any such Personal Service Data, maintain reasonable and appropriate technical and organizational measures designed to ensure the adequate protection of Customer’s Personal Service Data, which will fulfill the requirements of the GDPR and specifically its obligations under Art.
 32 GDPR.
 The measures implemented at the time of establishing this DPA are set forth in Annex 2 to this DPA.
 Customer is familiar with these technical and organizational measures, and is responsible for determining that such measures ensure a level of security appropriate to the risk associated with Personal Service Data.
 Camunda reserves the right to modify the measures and safeguards implemented, provided that the level of security shall not be less protective than initially agreed.

 4.4 Camunda shall implement a data protection management procedure according to Art.
 32 para 1 lit. d) GDPR, for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures to reasonably ensure the security of the processing.
 Camunda will further, by way of regular self-audits, reasonably ensure that the processing of Personal Service Data conforms with the provisions according to Customer’s instructions or as agreed with Customer.

-4.5 Taking into account the nature of the processing, Camunda shall assist Customer by implementing appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Customer’s obligation to respond to requests for exercising data subjects’ requests, as laid down in chapter III of the GDPR.
+4.5 Taking into account the nature of the processing, Camunda shall assist Customer by implementing appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Customer’s obligation to respond to requests for exercising data subjects’ requests, as laid down in chapter III of the GDPR.
 Camunda shall assist Customer in ensuring compliance with the obligations pursuant to Art.
 32 to 36 GDPR taking into account the nature of the processing and the information available to Camunda.

 4.6 Camunda ensures that (i) any person entitled to process Personal Service Data on behalf of Customer as the controller has undertaken a commitment to secrecy or is subject to an appropriate statutory obligation to secrecy and all such secrecy obligations shall survive the termination or expiration of such data processing, and (ii) all employees authorized to process Personal Service Data and other such persons as may be involved in data processing within Camunda’s scope of responsibility is prohibited from processing Personal Service Data outside the scope of the instructions.